Netflix’s ‘Umbrella Academy’ tries to thwart the apocalypse amid civil unrest. Imagine that

 In season two of the series, one issue that a member of the Umbrella Academy struggles with will be only too familiar to some viewers.

-As the apocalypse is breaking out in the final minutes of the first season finale, the team jumps into a time vortex with the hope of undoing their mistake.
-As fans of the graphic novels know, the vortex ends up sending them back in time to 1960s Dallas, in the lead-up to the assassination of JFK.
+As the apocalypse breaks out in the final minutes of the first season, the team jumps into a time vortex with the hope of undoing their mistake.
+As fans of the graphic novels know, the vortex ends up sending them back in time to 1960s Dallas, in the lead-up to the JFK assassination.

 The second season premiere begins with our heroes scattered once again, landing in Dallas at different times between 1960 and November 1963.
 When the only Black member of the group arrives, the first thing she does is enter a restaurant . . . where the owner immediately scowls and points to a sign that reads “Whites Only.”